Karthikeyan-Periasamy/Moving_Target_Defense/README.md

 # Moving Target Defense

 A project implementing Moving Target Defense (MTD) strategies using Docker and Python to enhance network security.
-This setup allows for dynamic IP changing, simulating an environment with improved resilience against attacks.

 ## Installation